Report: FBI probe into NCAA corruption identifies possible violations by basketball powers

 Bland is accused of receiving a $13,000 bribe for steering the team's players to an agent and financial adviser when they became professionals.
 Bland pleaded not guilty in November to charges related to bribery and wire fraud.

-Steven Haney Sr., who represents sports agent Christian Dawkins, a former ASM associate, said the report doesn't mean that Dawkins committed crimes as an unlicensed employee of a sports agency.
+Steven Haney Sr., who represents Dawkins, the former ASM associate, said the report doesn't mean that Dawkins committed crimes as an unlicensed employee of a sports agency.

 "In the most simple of legal terms; prove it," Haney told the AP in an email.